Where you can study

 - a Bachelor of Health Science (Honours) degree.

-If you have a postgraduate diploma in a relevant health-related discipline or a Bachelor of Health Science (Honours) degree as outlined above, you may apply for credit towards Part One of the qualification in accordance with the limits specified in the Recognition of Prior Learning regulations.
+If you have a postgraduate diploma in a relevant health-related discipline or a Bachelor of Health Science (Honours) from Massey University as outlined above, you may apply for credit towards Part One of the qualification.

-You must provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.
+You must provide copies of all official academic transcripts for studies taken at all universities other than Massey University.

 You will also need to demonstrate your commitment to improving Māori health outcomes.